Erick Fedde

-Erick James Fedde (born February 25, 1993) is an American professional baseball pitcher for the NC Dinos of the KBO League.
-He previously played for the Washington Nationals of Major League Baseball (MLB).
-He played college baseball at UNLV.
+Erick James Fedde (born February 25, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Washington Nationals, Chicago White Sox, St. Louis Cardinals, Atlanta Braves, and Milwaukee Brewers, and in the KBO League for the NC Dinos.
+He played college baseball at the University of Nevada, Las Vegas.

 Amateur career

 Fedde attended Las Vegas High School in Sunrise Manor, Nevada.
 He was a pitcher and an outfielder.
 Among his teammates was Bryce Harper, a catcher who would later become the 2010 Major League Baseball draft's top overall pick, as well as Fedde's future Nationals teammate.
 He was drafted by the San Diego Padres in the 24th round of the 2011 Major League Baseball draft, but did not sign and attended the University of Nevada, Las Vegas (UNLV).

-Fedde started 15 games as a freshman in 2012.
+Fedde started 15 games for the UNLV Rebels as a freshman in 2012.
 He finished the year 6–5 with a 3.59 earned run average (ERA) and 66 strikeouts in 90 1/3 innings.
 As a sophomore in 2013, he again started 15 games, going 7–5 with a 3.92 ERA and 83 strikeouts in 96 1/3 innings.
 During the summer he pitched for the United States collegiate national team, and briefly played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
 In his first start of the 2014 season he struck out a career high 11 batters and allowed only one hit.
 In May 2014, Fedde underwent Tommy John surgery, ending his season.
-He finished the season, 8–2 with a 1.76 ERA and 82 strikeouts in 76 2/3 innings.
+He finished the season 8–2 with a 1.76 ERA and 82 strikeouts in 76 2/3 innings.

 Professional career

 Washington Nationals

 Fedde was considered a top prospect for the 2014 Major League Baseball draft, and the Nationals selected him in the first round, 18th overall.
 He signed with the Nationals on July 18, for $2.51 million.
 Fedde did not play at all in 2014 due to injury.
 He spent 2015 with both the Auburn Doubledays and the Hagerstown Suns, where he posted a combined 5–3 record and 3.38 ERA between the two clubs.
 Fedde began the 2016 season with the Potomac Nationals, and was promoted to the Harrisburg Senators in August.
 Fedde ended 2016 with an 8–5 record along with a 3.12 ERA.

 During the Nationals' 2017 season, with the team struggling with its bullpen during the first half, Fedde was temporarily moved to a relief role.
-While pitching out of the bullpen, he was promoted from Class-AA Harrisburg to the Class-AAA Syracuse Chiefs on June 13, 2017.
+While pitching out of the bullpen, he was promoted from Double–A Harrisburg to the Triple–A Syracuse Chiefs on June 13, 2017.
 After less than a month, Fedde was switched back to starting.
-The move proved fortuitous for the Nationals, who lost Joe Ross from their rotation in July after he tore his ulnar collateral ligament of the elbow and saw veteran starter Stephen Strasburg lose time due to a nerve impingement in his throwing arm.
+The move proved fortuitous for the Nationals, who lost Joe Ross from their rotation in July after he tore his UCL and saw veteran starter Stephen Strasburg lose time due to a nerve impingement in his throwing arm.